 A counselor will meet with you one-on-one for 30 or 50 minutes to explore personal issues of concern or importance.
 Students come to the Counseling Center for a wide variety of reasons.
 These might include relationship problems, academic anxieties, concerns about gender or sexuality, feeling unusually sad, irritability, sleep problems, eating problems, difficulty paying attention, feeling lonely, suicidal thoughts, worrying too much, and adjusting to college life.

-Typically two counselors will co-facilitate a discussion with a small group of students who have expressed a common issue.
+Typically, two counselors will work together to facilitate a discussion with a small group of students who have expressed a common issue.
 Groups might be centered around family stress, disordered eating and body image, concerns related to gender, or anxiety and depression.
 Group members share experiences, learn different perspectives and provide each other with support.
 Groups typically meet once a week for 6 to 8 weeks and sessions may run between 1 to 2 hours.

-Formal and informal collaborations with faculty, staff, students, parents and family members who seek advice and information on issues of concern to them.
-Most commonly, consultation affords faculty, staff, students, parents, and family members the opportunity to develop strategies on how best to help or guide students who may be experiencing distress or mental health challenges.
+Formal and informal collaborations with faculty, staff, students, parents, and family members who seek advice and information on issues of concern to them.
+A consultation affords these individuals the opportunity to develop strategies on how best to help or guide students who may be experiencing distress or mental health challenges.
 Consultation with a counseling center staff member may involve an in-person meeting or a phone conversation.

 Outreach and Education

-Includes a wide variety of services such as facilitating workshops, conducting screening days, crisis event responses/debriefing, liaison relationships with departments and organizations on campus, attending/being present at campus events to reduce stigma/support other departments, interviews, tabling, social media, psychoeducational materials (printed as well as web-based), and community campaigns.
+We offer a wide variety of services such as facilitating workshops, conducting screening days, crisis event responses/debriefing, liaison relationships with departments and organizations on campus, attending or being present at campus events to reduce stigma and support other departments, interviews, tabling, social media, psychoeducational materials (printed as well as web-based), and community campaigns.